MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 Initially we decided to not use Compute Engine and instead use Vertex AI.
 However, we encountered massive quota issues when trying to run our training on Vertex AI.
 Therfore we also implemented a variant to train on Compute Engine, where we launch a docker container on a VM to train our model.
-The instances we used are e.g. n2-standard-8.
+The instances we used are e.g. n2-standard-8 as no quota for GPU-VMs was available.

 ### Question 19